jsohlendorff/continuous_time_LTMLE/article.typ

 To illustrate the applicability of our methods, we applied them to Danish registry data emulating a target trial in diabetes research.
-The dataset consisted of $n=15,937$ patients from the Danish registers who
-// Anders comment: I think we need to introduce all the clinical
-// abbreviations, DPP4, SGLT2, HbA1c
-redeemed a prescription for either DPP4 inhibitors or SGLT2 inhibitors between 2012 and 2022.
+The dataset consisted of $n=15,937$ patients from the Danish registers who redeemed a prescription for either DPP-4 (Dipeptidyl peptidase-4) inhibitors or SGLT2 (sodium/glucose cotransporter 2) inhibitors between 2012 and 2022.
 The emulated target trial specifies two regimes for each patient.
-One is to start treatment with DPP4 inhibitors and do not add or switch to SGLT2 inhibitors during follow-up.
+One is to start treatment with DPP-4 inhibitors and do not add or switch to SGLT2 inhibitors during follow-up.
 The other with SGLT2 inhibitors is defined analogously.
 // Anders comment: Hm, okay, so this is a little bit unclear, because